Why does my vagina smell?

 • High or low temperature

-Although it’s very rare, sometimes if your vagina smells bad and has discharge that has a metallic and sickly odour, it could be a sign of cervical or uterine cancer.
+Although it’s very rare, sometimes if your vagina smells bad and has a discharge that has a metallic and sickly odour, it could be a sign of cervical or uterine cancer.

 The smell will be different from a fishy one or a metallic one that you may notice when you have your period.
 It’s not likely that this will be the first sign or symptom though.
 If you do notice this smell, it’s very important that you see your GP to be checked out and to discuss any other symptoms you may have.
 But please don’t diagnose yourself with cancer straight away – it’s much more likely to be something minor first, and always speak to your GP to calm your fears.